Generally, California residence is established by one of the following:

 - Attendance at California schools.
 This requirement may be met in either of the following two ways:

 - Total attendance (or attainment of credits earned) in California equivalent to three or more years of full-time attendance at California high schools, California high schools established by the State Board of Education, California adult schools (established by a county office of education, a unified school district or high school district, or the Department of Corrections and Rehabilitation), campuses of the California Community Colleges, or a combination of these; or

 - Three or more years of full-time California high school coursework, and a total of three or more years of attendance in California elementary schools, California secondary schools, or a combination of California elementary and secondary schools (Ed.
 Code, § 68130.5, subd. (a)(1).)
 Full-time attendance at a California community college means either 12 units of credit per semester (or quarter equivalent per year) or a minimum of 420 class hours per year (or semester or quarter equivalent per year) in non-credit courses authorized by Education Code section 84757.
-Attendance in credit courses at a California community college counted towards this requirement shall not exceed a total of two years of full-time attendance.
+There is no cap on the number of years of attendance in credit courses at a California Community College counted towards the attendance requirements.
 (Ed.
 Code, § 68130.5, subds. (a)(1) (C)(i), (a)(1)(C)(ii).)
 Full-time attendance at a California adult school means a minimum of 420 class hours of attendance for each school year in classes or courses authorized by Education Code section 41976, or Penal Codes sections 2053 or 2054.2.
 (Ed.
 Code, §68130.5, subd. (a)(1)(C)(i).)

 - Completion of a course of study.
 This requirement may be met in any of the following ways:

 - Graduation from a California high school or equivalent.